 Does exercise help adrenal fatigue?

-Exercise recreates a stress response that your body has adapted to deal with.
-Namely, a stress that is of short duration and requiring energy mobilization.
-It perfectly mimics a flight or flight response.
-Similar to encountering a bear in your hunter-gatherer days; though not nearly to the same intensity.
+Exercise creates a stress response that your body has already adapted to deal with.
+Namely, a short stress that requires instant energy mobilization.
+It perfectly mimics a flight or flight response, similar to encountering a bear in your hunter-gatherer days – though not nearly to the same intensity.

-By creating short-term stress that requires the mobilization of energy, exercise can help to build the metabolic reserve of your stress response system.
-Assuming you exercise within your tolerance zone, the allostatic load placed upon your body is manageable.
-This has been found to have beneficial effects for those with adrenal fatigue.
+By creating a short term stress that requires the quick use of energy, exercise is a healthy deposit into your bank account.
+Assuming you exercise within your tolerance zone, the stress placed upon your body is manageable and beneficial for those with adrenal fatigue.

-In order to break this cycle, you need to create an exercise regimen that does not feel overwhelming nor taxing on your mind or body.
+In order to break this cycle, you need to create an exercise regimen that does not feel overwhelming or taxing on your mind or body.

 What type of exercise is best for those with adrenal fatigue?

-If you remember from my previous post, two of the most common root causes of adrenal fatigue are blood sugar imbalances and inflammation.
-Regular, moderate physical activity helps to regulate blood sugar levels.
-(6) Regular exercise also reduces inflammatory signals.
+Two of the most common root causes of adrenal fatigue are blood sugar imbalances and inflammation.
+Regular, moderate physical activity helps to regulate blood sugar levels (6) and reduces inflammatory signals.
 (7)

-But sometimes exercise is not enough to regulate your blood sugar and thus improve your adrenal fatigue.
-Sometimes, you need to learn exactly which foods cause alterations in your blood sugar.
-Let me show you how to do this is my eCourse, Stop Feeding Fatigue.
+But sometimes exercise is not enough to regulate your blood sugar and improve your adrenal fatigue.
+Sometimes, you need to learn exactly which foods are affecting your blood sugar, which I should you how to do in my eCourse, Stop Feeding Fatigue.

-In one study, 30 minutes of aerobic exercise (running) was shown to stop the cortisol response to subsequent psychosocial stress.
-(8) 30-minutes of moderate exercise creates enough of a buffer in your body that your stress system does not get activated when a new stress arrives.
-(9)
+In one study, 30 minutes of moderate exercise was shown to create enough of a buffer in your body so that your stress system was not activated when a new stress arrived.
+(8)

 How cool is that?!

-Exercise regimens that require moderate to extreme amounts of physical exertion will increase cortisol levels.
-With moderate-intensity exercise, cortisol will generally stay elevated for several hours after exercise has concluded.
 Under extreme amounts of physical exertion, like running a marathon, cortisol levels will rise to incredibly high levels.
-This can lead to a decrease in the functioning of your immune system and a decrease in your body’s ability to cope with stress.
-(10)
+This can lead to a decrease in the functioning of your immune system and your body’s ability to cope with stress.
+(9)

-The general rule I use for my patients diagnosed with adrenal fatigue is to refrain from partaking in intense bouts of exercise.
-High-intensity fitness programs will tend to exacerbate the symptoms of adrenal fatigue.
-It will also lengthen the amount of time required to recover.
+The general rule I use for my patients diagnosed with adrenal fatigue is to refrain from intense bouts of exercise.
+High intensity fitness programs tend to make adrenal fatigue worse as well as lengthen the amount of time required to recover.

-When using relative intensity, you pay attention to how physical activity affects your heart rate and your breathing rate.
+When exercising, pay attention to how physical activity affects your heart rate and your breathing rate.